KoroLion/JSGetImageAsDataURL/README.md

 </html>
 ```

-This page needs to be served, not opened as a file, because browser don't allow importing if page is opened as a file.
+This page needs to be served, not opened as a file, because browser doesn't allow importing scripts if page is opened as a file.